Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Proofs upper bounds stated in Section

 As the bound no longer depends on $\delta_1$, we can choose to take $\delta_1 = 0$. \\ $\bullet$ For $s \in [\delta_2, D)$ we use the same estimation for any value of $k_0$, but for $k_0 = 1$, $\beta_2 = \beta_3$.
 We still consider the bound on the transition density gathered in Lemma \ref{lemma: bound transition density}.
 Such a bound is not uniform in $t$ big.
 However, for $t \ge 1$, it is {\modchi } We deduce, for all $t$,

 It follows

 {\modchi where we have also used that the support of the kernel function is a compact set}.
 We therefore get

-When $k_0 = 1$ and $\beta_2 = \beta_3$, instead, we act analogously we did in the previous interval in order to get \eqref{eq: bound k 2}.
+When $k_0 = 1$ and $\beta_2 = \beta_3$, instead, we proceed analogously to how we did in the previous interval in order to obtain \eqref{eq: bound k 2}.
 We choose to remove, in particular, the contribution of the first three bandwidths.
 We obtain, $\forall s \in [\delta_2, D)$,

 where the final constant comes from \eqref{eq: bound transition, t grande}, as now $s$ can be larger than $1$.
 It follows

 $\bullet$ For $s \in [D,T]$ we exploit the mixing properties of the process, as stated in Proposition \ref{P:mixing uniform}.
 The following control on the covariance holds true: